 - g) for SPV system falling within water gathering grounds, information should be provided to the satisfaction of the relevant government departments that the system, including its installation, maintenance and operation, will not contaminate the water supply.
 The SPV system should not cause material increase in pollution effect and affect yield collection within water gathering grounds; - h) where the installation is proposed to be in area close to airports and/or heliports5, or major roads, it has to be demonstrated to the satisfaction of the relevant government departments that the SPV system should not cause glare to pilots/drivers and/or unacceptable adverse impact on aviation and/or traffic safety; - i) the planning intention of "Agriculture" ("AGR") zone is to retain and safeguard good quality agricultural farm land/fish ponds for agricultural purposes.
 SPV system ancillary to agricultural use would not require planning permission (as explained in Footnote 2 under Paragraph 4).
 Planning application for stand-alone SPV system as 'PUI' use in the "AGR" zone is generally not supported except those on land with no active farming activities and low agricultural rehabilitation potential.
-For application on fish ponds in the "AGR" zone, the applicant has to demonstrate that the SPV system will not hinder the use of the site for fisheries purposes; - j) notwithstanding a general presumption against development in the "Green Belt" ("GB") zone, planning permission for SPV system within the "GB" zone may be granted if after taking into consideration the conditions of the application site, among others, the SPV system would not adversely affect the landscape character/resources of the "GB" zone and jeopardise the integrity of the zone as a buffer and is in compliance with other assessment criteria particularly criterion (e); - k) due to the sensitive nature of the conservation zones, such as the "Conservation Area", "Coastal Protection Area" and "Site of Specific Scientific Interest" zones, planning application for SPV system within such zones is normally not supported to avoid any possible irreversible damages caused to the ecology or environment of the area within the zone; - all other statutory or non-statutory requirements of the relevant government departments must be met.
+For application on fish ponds in the "AGR" zone, the applicant has to demonstrate that the SPV system will not hinder the use of the site for fisheries purposes; - j) as-there is a general presumption against development in the "Green Belt" ("GB") zone.
+However, planning application permission for SPV system within the "GB" zone is normally not supported unless with strong justifications.
+It has to be demonstrated to the satisfaction of the relevant government departments that may be granted if the SPV system would not adversely affect the landscape character/resources of the "GB" zone and jeopardise the integrity of the zone as a buffer; For instance, applications with sites that are located at the periphery of "GB" zone, have been devegetated, deserted or formed, or with proposals not requiring extensive vegetation clearance, tree felling or slope cutting may be given sympathetic consideration; - k) due to the sensitive nature of the conservation zones, such as the "Conservation Area", "Coastal Protection Area" and "Site of Specific Scientific Interest" zones, planning application for SPV system within such zones is normally not supported to avoid any possible irreversible damages caused to the ecology or environment of the area within the zone; - l) all other statutory or non-statutory requirements of the relevant government departments must be met.
 Depending on the specific land use zoning of the application site, the relevant Town Planning Board guidelines should be observed, as appropriate; and - m) approval conditions to address the technical issues, if any, within a specified time and clauses to revoke the permission for non-compliance with approval conditions may be imposed as appropriate.

-(Revised on 7 October 2022)
+(Revised on xx September 2022)